 - WordPress e-Commerce: Online Merchants And Affiliate Networks

-Although WordPress started out as a blogging platform, its inherent powerful features, ease-of-use, and scalability have allowed it to become an ideal environment for developing and supporting a robust and secure ecommerce platform.
+Although WordPress started out as a blogging platform, its inherent powerful features, ease-of-use, and flexibility have allowed it to become an ideal environment for developing and supporting a robust and secure e-commerce platform.
 Many web developers and web designers now offer plugins and themes that allow you to set up feature-rich ecommerce stores and sell your products and services online on the WordPress platform.

 In our “WordPress eCommerce” tutorial series, we address common questions about using WordPress to build and run an e-commerce shop, such as: